-Oswald Chambers asked his readers, “Are you humble enough to come to Christ as sinners?”
+Oswald Chambers asked his congregation, “Are you humble enough to come to Christ as sinners?”

 It’s a strange question.
 On the surface, it may not even produce a ripple in our thinking.
 It’s Christianity 101: We’re all sinners and Christ died for us.
 Now we can join in the community of the faithful and hold our heads up at Christmas gatherings while we eat deviled eggs and prime rib.